 The weather was all in all pretty good on the day.
 The sun was shining a lot of the time and the views were spectacular.
 However, it was cloudy at times and there was also a strong wind blowing throughout which, generally, I quite enjoyed as it kept me cool.

 Anyway, as we were walking round a fellow hiking friend in our party happened to notice my neck was getting very red and told me to cover up as I was getting windburn.

 That put the idea into my head to do a short post on windburn as it is something I have experienced many times, and most hikers will likely come across it at some point.

 What is Windburn?

-As your skin feels cool, you are less likely to notice there might be a problem and so you don’t take any action to protect yourself.
+As your skin feels cool, you are less likely to notice that there might be a problem, and so you don’t take any action to protect yourself.

 How do I Prevent and Treat WindBurn?

 In summary, windburn is something that is very easily prevented.
-You just need to be aware that in the right conditions, even when it feels cool in the wind but the sun is shining, you may need to put on adequate sunscreen protection before heading out on the trail.
+You just need to be aware that in the right conditions, even when it feels cool in the wind an even if the sun isn't shining, you may still need to cover up and / or put on adequate protection, clothing and sunscreen, before heading out on the trail.

 It’s one that can easily be forgotten which I have done myself on many an occasion and ended up with quite a red face, arms, etc.

-If you’re heading out on a day hike or a longer trek soon, be sure to add sunscreen to your hiking checklist.
-I always have a small tube tucked away in my day pack so I will never be without it should the need arise.
+If you’re heading out on a day hike or a longer trek soon, be sure to add sunscreen to your hiking checklist anyway.
+I always have a small tube tucked away in my day pack so I will never be without it should the need arise, and it often does.